nicholas-lueth/Crypto/README.md

 "IF YOU LEAVE THE FIVE LETTERS AT THE END OF THIS MESSAGE AS DIGITS THEY GIVE YOU A NUMBER YOU WILL NEED LATER ON BGDDH" <br>
 And the number we will need later on is 16337

 ## Problem 4: (SDES) You wake up to an annoying flashing light outside your window.
-Paying attention to the rhythm of the flashes, you figure out that it is repeating the message: 001011011001 <br>8-bit and 12-bit blocks....sounds like an SDES message and its key!
+Paying attention to the rhythm of the flashes, you figure out that it is repeating the message: 10010011 <br>After you write it down, a new pattern begins: 001011011001 <br>8-bit and 12-bit blocks....sounds like an SDES message and its key!
 Decrypt the message.